criesbeck/cs325-js/README.md

 The exercises are divided into separate JSON files for different topic areas.
 These files are in the **tests** subdirectory.

+Note that if you change the hash in a URL, you need to explicitly reload the page.

 * [basic](https://github.com/criesbeck/cs325-js/blob/master/tests/basic-tests.json): a few
 warmup exercises involving looping, to get you used to modern JavaScript iteration with **map** and such, rather than **for** or **while**.
 Create the file